gabriel-sisjr/Coordix/docs/PERFORMANCE.md

 **Coordix CodeGen is 1.7-2.2x faster than MediatR and 5.2-12.6x faster than Wolverine, with 29-87% less memory allocation.**

 Show this benchmark.
 Numbers don't lie.

+**Note on Wolverine:** Benchmarks use Dynamic mode (reflection-based).
+True CodeGen mode would require pre-generated code via `dotnet run -- codegen write`, which is not practical for automated benchmarks.